f-ferraro/MethaDory/README.md

 The first time you run `MethaDory`, allow some time (~15') to install the necessary prerequisites.
+You might have to to launch the command a couple of times to install all the dependencies.
 If the local web browser doesn't open automatically, double click on the link shown on the terminal or paste it in a web browser of choice.

 `MethaDory` relies on web browser being installed and set as default in your system.
 If you get the error: